snaillyy/Discord-bot/README.md

 ⚠️ REMEMBER NOT TO LEAK THE BOT'S TOKEN OTHERWISE THE ACCOUNT COULD BE COMPROMISED!

 Make a new file in data directory called token.env, then add the discord bot's token the same as this one `TOKEN=<token goes here>`.
-Check this [guide](https://www.geeksforgeeks.org/how-to-make-a-discord-bot/) for creating a discord application..
+Check this [guide](https://www.geeksforgeeks.org/how-to-make-a-discord-bot/) for creating a discord application.

 Linux:
 1. `gh repo clone snaillyy/Discord-bot`